oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 ## Task 9: View Service Mesh graph and Distributed Traces (Optional)

 You can perform this task only if you have deployed Kiali and Jaeger in your cluster.
-To visualize what happens behind the scenes and how a trip booking request is processed by the distributed services, you can use the Kiali and Jaeger Dashboards that you started in [task 6](#task-6-deploy-kiali-and-jaeger-optional).
+To visualize what happens behind the scenes and how a trip booking request is processed by the distributed services, you can use the Kiali and Jaeger Dashboards that you started in [Task 6](#Task6:DeployKialiandJaeger(Optional)).

 1. Open a new browser tab and navigate to the Kiali dashboard URL - http://localhost:20001/kiali
 2. Select Graph for the otmm namespace.